What Is A Botulinum Injection?

 Table of Contents

-Although Botox is the first marketed prescription drug that contained the botulinum toxin, several newer drugs have been produced which contain this toxin.
+Although Botulinum is the first marketed prescription drug that contained the botulinum toxin, several newer drugs have been produced which contain this toxin.
 These drugs include Myobloc, Xeomin, and Dysport.
-They are used for similar purposes as Botox, but have different potencies and therefore, cannot be injected interchangeably.
+They are used for similar purposes as Botulinum, but have different potencies and therefore, cannot be injected interchangeably.

-How Is A Botox Injection Performed?In preparation for the Botox injection, the targeted region is cleaned.
+How Is A Botulinum Injection Performed?In preparation for the Botulinum injection, the targeted region is cleaned.
 In addition, topical anesthesia can be applied to the surface of the skin, but the medication is injected with a thin needle so this usually is not necessary.
 During the procedure, at least two areas within the targeted region are injected with the botulinum toxin.

 Possible side effects that may be experienced after the injection include: